jakesanghavi/jakesanghavi/README.md

 - 👋 Hi, I’m @jakesanghavi
-- 👀 My primary interests are astronomy and sports analytics, but I am willing to work on almost anything.
+- 👀 My primary interests are astronomy, business, and sports analytics, but I am willing to work on almost anything.
 - 💻 I work mostly in Python, but I also have strong knowledge in Java, HTML/CSS, Javascript, R, and SQL.
-- 🏫 I’m currently a college sophomore at CWRU (class of 2024) and I'm majoring in data science with a minor in astronomy.
+- 🏫 I’m currently a third-year student at CWRU (class of 2024) and I'm majoring in data science with a minor in astronomy.
 - 📫 If you would like to contact me, send me an email @jms625@case.edu